modenaxe/msk-STAPLE/README.md

 ```
 where:
 * `study_folder` is the main folder of the current study
-* `dataset_1_folder` is where the bone geometries for the first dataset/partecipant data are stored
+* `dataset_1_folder` is where the bone geometries for the first partecipant data are stored
-* `dataset_2_folder` is where the bone geometries for the second dataset/partecipant data are stored, and so on.
+* `dataset_2_folder` is where the bone geometries for the second partecipant data are stored, and so on.

 6. **implement your own workflow** based on the checklist below.
 If there is a provided example demonstrating a use similar to your intended one, probably you can use it as starting point.

 ### Detailed steps to setup a STAPLE workflow

 This is a checklist to fullfill for setting up a functioning workflow using STAPLE:
 - [ ] define dataset to process
 - [ ] define a cell array with names of bones to process.
 The same names will be used for the rigid bodies